Teaching

 3 credits, Summer; 2 week immersion

 This course is open to upper division undergraduates and early career graduate students that want to enhance their botanical knowledge and field skills with hands-on training in field botany as applied to evolutionary, ecological, and floristic studies.
-Students will learn the flora of Idaho during a two-week field experience in the Inland Northwest.
+Students will learn the flora of Wyoming and the Rocky Mountains during a two-week field experience.

 Throughout the course we spend alternating days in the field and the classroom.
-Field days strategically target a diversity of habitats/plant communities in under-collected areas throughout the Payette National Forest.
+Field days strategically target a diversity of habitats/plant communities in under-collected areas throughout the Medicine Bow National Forest.
 Classroom days focus on identifying the collected specimens using a mix of short lectures, discussions, and hands-on learning.
-The research goal of the collecting expeditions is centered on conducting general botanical surveys to document the diversity and distribution of vascular plants in Idaho.
+The research goal of the collecting expeditions is centered on conducting general botanical surveys to document the diversity and distribution of vascular plants in Wyoming and the Rocky Mountain Region.

 PuRGe